Motinėlė Society: Kaunas society

 Initially, due to the various Russification policies, the society in Lithuania was illegal and little is known of its first few years.
 It is believed that it was established in summer 1903.
 It was supported by Lithuanian priests, including Adomas Dambrauskas-Jakštas, Jonas Mačiulis-Maironis, Kazimieras Steponas Šaulys, Juozas Tumas-Vaižgantas, Pranciškus Būčys, Jonas Totoraitis.
 They supported linguist Kazimieras Būga, writers Marija Pečkauskaitė (pen name Šatrijos Ragana) and Józef Albin Herbaczewski.

 When it became possible to register Lithuanian societies, seven Lithuanians from Panevėžys, including linguists Jonas Jablonskis and Juozas Balčikonis, submitted an official request to register the Motinėlė Society in August 1906.
 The Governor of Kaunas officially approved the registration on 27 January 1907.
 The founding meeting, attended by 34 people, took place on 21 February and elected the first board (chairman Adomas Dambrauskas-Jakštas, treasurer Kazimieras Steponas Šaulys, and secretary Antanas Alekna, later members included Juozapas Skvireckas and Kazimieras Paltarokas).
 In 1909, the society added a three-member audit committee (first members were Juozapas Skvireckas, Konstantinas Olšauskas, and Pranciškus Turauskas, later members included Jonas Mačiulis-Maironis, Juozas Tumas-Vaižgantas, Vladas Jurgutis).
 It was inactive during World War I, but was reestablished in April 1918.
 In 1919, it raised the idea of establishing a special fund for publishing thesis and dissertations of Lithuanian students.
 The idea was supported by Stasys Šalkauskis, Edvardas Turauskas, and Leonas Bistras, but remained unrealized.
 The society's activities diminished in 1920s and it was officially liquidated on 8 October 1932 due to inactivity.

 The membership dues were set at 10 rubles and later 10 litas (increased to 15 litas in 1925) per month.
 The society had 94 members in 1909 and 100 members in 1913.
 Vast majority of them were priests, including Justinas Staugaitis, Jurgis Matulaitis, Pranciškus Karevičius.
 After the war, more non-clergy members joined the society.
 In addition to the membership dues, the society collected various other donations and bequests.
 For example, Bishop Gaspar Felicjan Cyrtowt left 1,000 rubles in his last will, priest Pranciškus Strakšas donated securities worth 10,000 rubles, farmer Povilas Vidugiris donated 3,000 rubles.
 Some former aid recipients repaid their support so that other students could benefit.

 Until 1924, the society supported at least 84 students.
 The largest sums were paid to linguists Kazimieras Būga and Juozas Balčikonis, diplomat Kazys Bizauskas, and physician Eliziejus Draugelis.
-Other recipients included politicians Leonas Bistras and Mykolas Krupavičius, bishop Vincentas Borisevičius, professor Pranas Dovydaitis, President Aleksandras Stulginskis, diplomat Eduardas Turauskas, painter Adomas Varnas, sculptor Juozas Zikaras, composer Jonas Bendorius, Minister of the Interior Liudas Noreika.
+Other recipients included politicians Leonas Bistras and Mykolas Krupavičius, bishop Vincentas Borisevičius, professor Pranas Dovydaitis, President Aleksandras Stulginskis, diplomat Eduardas Turauskas, painter Adomas Varnas, sculptor Juozas Zikaras, composer Jonas Bendorius, Minister of the Interior Liudas Noreika, philosopher Stasys Šalkauskis.